-Glory House has been active in our community to bring to the forefront the benefits of Corrective Thinking in the schools, juvenile courts, adult and probation systems and to parents of troubled youth.
+Glory House has been active in our community to bring to the forefront the benefits of evidence based practices of counseling for addiction and mental health disorders.
 Glory House's counseling groups are available for anyone to attend.

 AOD Intensive Outpatient Treatment - An eight week outpatient program for treatment of alcohol and other non-stimulant drugs using the Matrix Model.

 CBISA Aftercare - This six month program is designed for those that have completed CBISA treatment.
 Participants continue to address thinking patterns based on the knowledge they gained from CBISA treatment

 Cognitive Behavioral Interventions for Substance Abuse - This twenty week substance abuse program is an alternative to traditional treatment.
 This program helps with identification and challenging thinking patterns that lead to relapse

 Co-Occurring Aftercare - This group is a social support program that addresses addiction as well as mental health issues.
 The curriculum comes from a program called The Basics and typically lasts six months

 Healthy Relationships - Healthy Relationships is an educational/skills based group focused on teaching an individual how to build, rebuild and maintain healthy relationships.
 The group covers the topics of identifying healthy relationships, communication, trust, co-dependent relationships, abuse, boundaries and reintegrating into relationships

 Matrix Aftercare - This group is a social support program dealing with relapse prevention using the Matrix Model as a follow up to the intensive outpatient treatment program